trimstray/multitor/README.md

 ## Important

 If you use this tool in other scripts where the output is saved everywhere, not on the screen, remember that you will not be able to use the generated password.
 I will correct this in the next version.
+If you do not use regenerate function of single or all **TOR** circuits with a password, you can safely restart the **multitor** which will do it for you.

 ## Limitations